As digital transformation does not happen overnight. Embracing the chance with existing systems is just a question of having the required talents.

 - Promote collaboration more than individual performance

-Success in the digital transformation can only be achieve with collective work, transparency and information sharing across departments, units and functions.
+Success in digital transformation can only be achieved with collective work, transparency, and information sharing across departments, units, and functions.

-Risk taking and fostering new thinking does not mean being reckless, a leadership team should not hesitate to set bold moves as a traditional function such as finance have a set of constraints within the job.
-Depending of the industry, those elements are articulated with different intensity.
+Risk-taking and fostering new thinking do not mean being reckless, a leadership team should not hesitate to set bold moves as a traditional function such as finance has a set of constraints within the job.
+Depending on the industry, those elements are articulated with different intensities.

 How does it work in the tech industry?

 Having a look at the tech industry is interesting.
-Startups tends to define in the early days their Manifesto; agile software developers have their own when the agile movement started too.
+Startups tend to define the early days of their Manifesto; agile software developers have their own when the agile movement started too.

-In startups, everything is defined with the first ten employees hired.
+In startups, everything is defined by the first ten employees hired.
 It all depends with: